Cst2989/neciudan-dev-new/src/content/post/magic-release-notes.md

 ```

-There you have it—click a button, and magic happens.
+There you have it: click a button, and magic happens.
 This will publish the release to the latest version so you can see it in the releases tab on GitHub and start again with more PR merges.

 ## Getting Notified

 The final piece of the puzzle was getting these release notes to where people actually hang out - Slack.
 You know how it goes, you can have the most beautiful documentation in the world, but if people need to actively go looking for it, they probably won't.

 Let me tell you about the easiest integration I've ever done.
-GitHub and Slack already considered this problem and created a solution that takes literally two minutes to set up.

 First, head over to https://slack.github.com/ and install the GitHub-Slack app.
 It's the official app, so you know it's safe and well-maintained.

 Next, you'll want to create some dedicated channels for these notifications.
 In our case, we created two: #frontend-releases and #backend-releases.

-Why separate channels?
-Nobody likes a noisy Slack channel; this way, frontend devs don't have to wade through backend releases and vice versa.

 Finally, here's the magic part.
 Go to your new channel and type this command: